 We need look no further than the Global Environment Facility's success in the North-Pacific to see the tremendous difference individualized linkages to international assistance makes.
-The efforts of Ambassador Capelle of the Marshall Islands, of Ambassador Nakayama of Micronesia, and of Palau to create on-island grant boards dealing directly with the GEF has resulted in a fast and effective mechanism breaking new ground in directing sustainable development projects in each country.
+The efforts Delphin Ganapin, the Global Manager of the GEF's Small grants Program, of Ambassador Capelle of the Marshall Islands, of Ambassador Nakayama of Micronesia, and of Palau to create on-island grant boards dealing directly with the GEF has resulted in a fast and effective mechanism breaking new ground in directing sustainable development projects in each country.
 Renewable energy, energy efficiency, climate change adaptation, and low GHG energy technology projects - to name a few - are now underway in the North Pacific.
 And these projects are more likely to work and work effectively because the people who designed the projects and are implementing the projects live in the communities the projects are serving.